Invertibility, Often: Measure Spaces

-Since $T_n(A_j) = S(A_j)$ for all $j$ and each $E_i$ with $i \le n$ is a union of the $A_j$'s it follows that $T_n(E_i) = S(E_i)$.
+Since $S_n(B_k) = S(B_k)$ for all $k$ and each $E_i$ with $i \le n$ is a union of the $B_k$'s it follows that $S_n(E_i) = S(E_i)$.

-For each $i$, the sequence $\{ T_n(E_i) \}$ is constant at $S(E_i)$ once $n \ge i$.
-Since $\{ E_i \}$ is dense in $\M_Y$, the sequence $\{ T_n \}$ converges to $S$.
+For each $i$, the sequence $\{ S_n(E_i) \}$ is constant at $S(E_i)$ once $n \ge i$.
+Since $\{ E_i \}$ is dense in $\M_Y$, the sequence $\{ S_n \}$ converges to $S$.

 \end{proof} From Propositions \ref{prop3.04} and \ref{prop3.05} we obtain: \begin{theo} If $\M_Y$ and $\M_X$ are separable, nonatomic measure algebras, then the set $\S_{iso}(\M_Y,\M_X)$ of measure algebra isomorphisms is a dense, $G_{\d}$ subset of the completely metrizable space $\S(\M_Y,\M_X)$ of measure algebra mappings.
 Thus, the generic measure algebra map is invertible.\end{theo} Our lifting results will concern measure space maps between nonatomic measure spaces of Borel measures on Polish spaces.
 A topological space is a \emph{Polish space} when it is separable and admits a complete metric.
 A subset $A$ of a Polish space $X$ has a Polish relative topology if and only if $A$ is a $G_{\d}$ subset of $X$.
-When $(X,\B_X,\mu)$ is a measure space with $\B_X$ the Borel sets and $X$ a Polish space we will call $(X,\B_X,\mu)$ a \emph{Polish measure space}.
+When $(X,\mu)$ is a measure space with $X$ a Polish space and $\B_X$ the Borel sets we will call $(X,\mu)$ a \emph{Polish measure space}.

-Our results are taken from Royden \cite{R} Chapter 15, Mappings of Measure Spaces.
+Our results are taken from Royden \cite{R} Chapter 15, \emph{Mappings of Measure Spaces}.

 For a Borel measure $\mu$ on a separable metrizable space $X$, the support of $\mu$, written $supp(\mu)$, is the complement of the union of all open sets of measure zero.
 Since we may take the union just over the sets in a countable base, we see that the union has measure zero and so the closed set $supp(\mu)$ has full measure and every open set which meets the support has positive measure.
 The measure on $X$ is called \emph{full} when $supp(\mu) = X$ and so when every nonempty open subset has positive measure.